Okorojeremiah/musicmart/ReadMe.md

 # API Endpoints
 This project includes the following REST API endpoints:
-POST: Adds a new customer details to the waitlist.
+POST: Adds a new User details to the waitlist.

 # Configuration